hereismari/UVaCPTracker/README.md

 already solved.

-This extension uses the [uhunt api](http://uhunt.felix-halim.net/api) to get the data, but is not related to UVa or Uhunt anyhow.
+This extension uses the [uhunt api](http://uhunt.felix-halim.net/api) to get the data, but is not related to UVa, Uhunt or CP3 anyhow.

 ![image](https://github.com/mari-linhares/UVaCPTracker/blob/master/images/image1.png)